By Jeremy Godwin

-This is Episode 53 and this week I’m talking about boundaries – I’ll be discussing why we resist change and why embracing change is important for your wellbeing.
+This is Episode 53 and this week I’m talking about boundaries – I’ll be discussing why boundaries matter for your mental health, and how to set and maintain healthy boundaries.
 So, let’s talk about mental health!

 Listen to the podcast episode now in the Spotify player below (or using your preferred podcast service; see below for links) or continue reading for the article/transcript version.

 FIVE-POINT EPISODE SUMMARY

 - Boundaries can be defined simply as what you will and will not allow in your life.